Illinois State University

 Article VI.
 CTE Meetings

-The CTE should normally hold regular meetings at least once a month during the academic year and may meet during the summer months.
+The CTE should normally hold regular meetings once a month during the academic year and may call additional meetings as needed but not more than twice a month during the academic year.
 Guests may participate in discussion only with the consent of the chairperson.
-As an external Senate committee, meetings of the CTE are governed under the Open Meetings Act.
+As an external Senate committee, meetings of the CTE and CTE subcommittees are governed under the Open Meetings Act.

 B. Quorum

-Where not otherwise specified by the Senate, a quorum (a majority of the voting membership of CTE or any of its committees) must be present to conduct CTE or committee business.
+Where not otherwise specified by the Senate, a quorum must be present to conduct CTE or committee business.
+A quorum shall be determined according to procedures established in Article V, Section 5.4(D) of the Illinois State University Academic Senate bylaws.

 C. Voting